google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/heap-snapshots.markdown

 * **Number of object instances** is displayed in the # column.

 * **Shallow size** column displays the sum of shallow sizes of all objects created by a certain constructor function.
 The shallow size is the size of memory held by an object itself (generally, arrays and strings have larger shallow sizes).
+See also [Object sizes](/web/tools/profile-performance/memory-problems/memory-101#object-sizes).

 * **Retained size** column displays the maximum retained size among the same set of objects.
 The size of memory that can be freed once an object is deleted (and this its dependents made no longer reachable) is called the retained size.
+See also [Object sizes](/web/tools/profile-performance/memory-problems/memory-101#object-sizes).

 * **Distance** displays the distance to the root using the shortest simple path of nodes.